 Charge the battery only after it reaches a normal discharge (20%) as indicated on the Battery Status Indicator (BSI).
 Failure to follow this guideline could result in the battery entering an overcharge state, which will reduce the life of the battery.
-If you find it necessary to charge the battery before it is completely discharged, we recommend waiting until it is discharged a minimum of 30% to reduce the possibility of overcharging.
+If you find it necessary to charge the battery before it is completely discharged, we recommend waiting until it is discharged a minimum of 30% (7 bars showing on the BSI) to reduce the possibility of overcharging.
 Refer to Vehicle Controls in this section for information on how to read the BSI.